khalid-hussain/shaheen/chap8.md

 and Granada's fighters were displaying individual feats of valor.
 The battle began when one of Ferdinand's knights, who was covered in metal from head to toe, galloped forward and stood in the battlefield.
 He raised his sword.
-Naeem Bin Ridwan, who wore an aventail on his head and a light coat-of-mail on his body, galloped forward.
+Naeem bin Ridwan, who wore an aventail on his head and a light coat-of-mail on his body, galloped forward.

 The swords of both the horse riders clashed.
-Because of his heavy armor, the Castilian knight could not display his agility as Naeem Bin Ridwan, however, his thick armor was causing damage to Naeem's sword repeatedly.
+Because of his heavy armor, the Castilian knight could not display his agility as Naeem bin Ridwan, however, his thick armor was causing damage to Naeem's sword repeatedly.
 After blocking a few of his strokes on his shield, Naeem gave a profound blow with his sword on the knight's shoulder.
 Not much injury was inflicted because of the armor